-Opt-ins ABOVE the main blog post content are seen by a lot more people and greatly increase your chances of a subscriber opting in.
+Opt-ins ABOVE the main post content are seen by a lot more people and greatly increase your chances of a subscriber opting in.

-This is simply because a lot of people that land on your blog post simply don’t make it all the way through your article to reach your opt-in.
+This is simply because a lot of people that land on your post simply don’t make it all the way through your article to reach your opt-in.
 You’ll lose most of your readers along the way as they lose interest in your article or click on other links.